Comets advance to semifinals - Charles City Press

 We know how this is going to end … or do we?

-Schmidt ended up walking leaving up to the Comets’ leading home run hitter Sara Martin, who was kept in the park with a single through the left side of the infield.
+Schmidt ended up walking, bringinh up to the Comets’ leading home run hitter Sara Martin, who was kept in the park with a single through the left side of the infield.

 Senior Bailey Mitchell followed and looked like she was going to be the hero with a drive deep to left field that was gloved at the fence while moving Schmidt to third.